Facebook remote work made permanent as offices re-open

 Facebook said work schedules for those returning to offices will be flexible, but its guidance is for people to be on-site at least half the time.

-The leading social network said it is on track to have most of its US campuses at 50 percent capacity by early September.
+The leading social network said it is on track to have most of its US campuses at 50% capacity by early September.

 Some Facebook offices in Europe and Asia are open, according to the California-based firm.